Back to blog

 • B200 scripts hardened (paths, size detection, error propagation).

-• New env vars for overhead skipping and primary metric acceptance ranges.
+• New controls for overhead skipping, primary metric acceptance ranges, and large-run proof-pack guidance.

-0.3.1 is a “make the big runs stop hurting” release.
-The memory leak fix is the kind of thing you only appreciate after you’ve watched a run fail repeatedly at scale—freeing GPU memory before reloading is a simple change with outsized impact.
+0.3.1 is a large-run stability release.
+The memory leak fix is the kind of thing you only appreciate after you have watched a reload fallback fail repeatedly at scale: freeing GPU memory before reloading keeps 70B+ runs from turning one recovery path into a second failure.

 More from the blog